mrbablusanam/Gossner-College-Ranchi/README.md

 - Contributions, issues, and feature requests are welcome!
 Feel free to open a pull request or submit an issue to improve the project.

-# Thank you for visiting this repository! 😊 Feel free to explore and provide feedback. "
+-- Thank you for visiting this repository! 😊 Feel free to explore and provide feedback."